Vyral/base-template/join-our-team.md

 I understand that you may be working at a brokerage or are a newer agent just recently getting started. **Perhaps you’ve been in the industry for a couple of years and have been successful thus far, but you find yourself lacking the kind of consistency, income, and support you desire.**

 For some people, this can be painful.
-In fact, a lack of sufficient training, education, and business leads to many agents leaving the industry altogether. **Studies show that nine out of &nbsp;every 10 agents leaves real estate within the first five years of getting their license.**
+In fact, a lack of sufficient training, education, and business leads to many agents leaving the industry altogether. **Studies show that nine out of every 10 agents leaves real estate within the first five years of getting their license.**

 Agents like this run out of money, get distracted, and fall flat in their career due to a lack of support.